APEE 50th Meeting Information

 Richard K. Vedder | Ohio University

-APEE will also present the 2026 Adam Smith Award to Richard K. Vedder, Distinguished Professor of Economics Emeritus at Ohio University.
+APEE will present the 2026 Adam Smith Award to Richard K. Vedder, Distinguished Professor of Economics Emeritus at Ohio University.
 APEE will recognize Rich for his extensive record of scholarly achievement in areas related to the APEE mission.
 Rich’s most recent book Let Colleges Fail: The Power of Creative Destruction in Higher Education (Independent Institute, 2025) will enhance the exploration and discussion of the APEE 50th Meeting theme The History of Private Enterprise Education.

 Breakout/Plenary Sessions